kubedb/cli/docs/concepts/databases/memcached.md

 ## What is Memcached

-A `Memcached` is a Kubernetes `Custom Resource Definitions` (CRD).
+`Memcached` is a Kubernetes `Custom Resource Definitions` (CRD).
 It provides declarative configuration for [Memcached](https://memcached.org/) in a Kubernetes native way.
 You only need to describe the desired database configuration in a Memcached object, and the KubeDB operator will create Kubernetes objects in the desired state for you.

 ## Memcached Spec